Show All Answers

 Newspapers no longer have to be kept dry when they are placed at the curb, therefore the recycling container is not required to have a lid.

-The Board of Public Utilities (BPU) now recycles both colored and clear glass.
+The Board of Public Utilities (BPU) no longer recycles glass.

 Currently, the Board of Public Utilities (BPU) does not recycle Styrofoam and it should be placed in the trash.